ryanallen/words-of-my-perfect-teacher/README.md

 (1005 - 1064), another name of [Drom Tonpa](#drom-tonpa).

 ## Torma
-*gtor ma*, a ritual object, often modelled from flour and butter, which can be the symbol of a deity, a mandala, an offering, or occasionally a weapon to fight negative forces.
+*gtor ma*, a ritual object, often modeled from flour and butter, which can be the symbol of a deity, a mandala, an offering, or occasionally a weapon to fight negative forces.

 ## Total enlightenment
 *rdzogs pa'i byang chub*, Skt. *sambodhi*, complete Buddhahood.